 Upon completion of the peer review process, each applicant will be provided with the faculty peer review committee critiques.
 The scientific merit review will be based on the following criteria:

 - Soundness of the approach and research design

 - Quality and appropriateness of data analyses

 - The role played by undergraduate/graduate students/postdocs/fellows in the proposed research.
 You may describe prior student involvement in your lab if appropriate.

 - Justification of the research collaboration including the plan for interaction and exchange between the PI and proposed collaborator

 - Potential of the research to leverage into a national, state, or foundation application

 - Previous publication and grant submission productivity of the applicant

 TERMS OF AWARD

-The Investigator will be required to present their project and progress to the External Advisory Committee once per year.
+The Investigator will be required to present their project and progress to the OK-INBRE External Advisory Committee when requested.